Codecademy/docs/content/python/concepts/regex/terms/metacharacters/metacharacters.md

 ## Special Sequences

-The backslash `\` metacharacters have two primary uses:
+The backslash `\` metacharacter has two primary uses:

-- Matches most characters next to it literally.
+- It matches a character literals that would otherwise have meaning (e.g. `^` or `$`).
-- Search for a match within a sequence of particular metacharacters sucha as digits.
+- It finds a match within particular character classes or sequences, such as digits.

 The table below describes these special metacharacters when used with the `\` backslash: